sbranson/online_crowdsourcing/README.md

 # Generating Results From The CVPR paper

 See the file experiments/generate_plots.py to generate results from the CVPR 2017 paper.
 In this case, we first obtained an excessive amount of mturk annotations for each image, then simulated results where a subset of annotations are used.

+You will first need to download image datasets used in the paper.
+Download and extract the file http://vision.caltech.edu/~sbranson/online_crowdsourcing/data.tgz into the folder online_crowdsourcing, such that it produces the folder online_crowdsourcing/data.tgz.

 The following code will run experiments for binary classification, bounding box annotation, and part annotation, comparing a wide variety of baselines and lesioned versions of the model:
 ```
   import sys
   import os